 - Qualifying draw may be offered where court time is available.

-- Up to 2 Main Draw wild card may be issued
+- Up to two Main Draw wild cards may be issued

 Draws and Match Format